ElementsProject/elements/doc/elements-tx-format.md

 * The *Encoding* column in the following tables indicates how the fields are serialized.

-* Values are defined in multiples of 100,000,000 (this corresponds directly to how Bitcoin encodes value, where 1 BTC is divisible into 100,000,000 Satoshis).
-For example, a `ConfidentialAmount` representing 7 units of something (`L-BTC`, inflation keys, etc.) would be encoded as 700,000,000.
+* All values are defined in terms of the smallest indivisible unit.
+For example, a value of 1 L-BTC would be defined as 100,000,000 (L-Satoshis).

 #### Transaction